 - One teaspoon salt

 Take a container and heat it at a mild temperature.
 Put the sliced tomatoes, broth, onion, and cloves in the pot and stir it.
-Let it simmer at the medium heat for about 20 minutes.
+Let it simmer at medium heat for about 20 minutes.
 Keep stirring it occasionally.

 Move the soup through a food mill into another large bowl and discard the solid particles in the food mill.
 Melt the butter in the empty soup pot at medium heat.
 Stir in the flour to make a roux and cook while frequently stirring until it gets medium brown.